 Family case/management conferences

-Family case conferences and family management conferences scheduled for after July 3, 2020, will proceed by telephone or video call on their scheduled dates.
-Contact the court registry for dial-in instructions before the scheduled date.
+Family case conferences and family management conferences are happening by telephone or video call on their scheduled dates.
+Contact the court registry for dial-in (or link) instructions before the scheduled date.

 Family trials and trial continuations